-Labour have announced plans to overhaul the university application process if they win the next general election.
-Currently students can apply to up to five universities in the Autumn before they receive their grades in the Summer – around 6 weeks before they move to university.
+In August Labour announced plans to overhaul the university application process if they win the next general election, and have pledged a new admissions system in their 2019 manifesto.
+Currently students can apply to up to five universities in September-December before they receive their grades in the Summer – around 6 weeks before they move to university.

 Labour would like to change this process, removing Clearing, predicted grades and unconditional offers, instead creating a ‘fairer’ Post Qualification Admissions System.
 Under this system students would only apply to university AFTER receiving their grades.